kyma-project/test-infra/docs/prow/component-jobs.md

-# Create Component Jobs
+# Component Jobs

-This document describes the procedure for defining standard ProwJobs for `kyma` components.
+This document describes how to define, modify, and remove standard ProwJobs for `kyma` components.
 Its purpose is to provide steps required to prepare your component for the Prow CI pipeline.

 > **NOTE:** Use the buildpack for Go or Node.js applications provided in the `test-infra` repository.
 It is the standard mechanism for defining ProwJobs.